tjeumaster/go-tcp/README.md

 - Sets write deadline using `DefaultReadTimeout` (5 seconds)
 - Safe to call from multiple goroutines concurrently

+### SendAndReceive(message string, timeout time.Duration) (string, error)

+Sends a message and waits for a single response.
+Useful for simple request-response patterns.

+**Parameters:**
+- `message`: Message to send
+- `timeout`: Maximum time to wait for the response

+**Returns:** Response string and error (if any)

+**Note:**
+- Cannot be used while `Listen()` is active (returns error if listening)
+- Blocks until response is received or timeout expires
+- Best for synchronous request-response patterns
+- Sets both write and read deadlines

 ### Listen(ctx context.Context) error

 Starts listening for messages from the server in a background goroutine without automatic reconnection.